jcdietrich/MACS/README.md

 ## Buy me a Coffee
-If you find Macs useful, please consider [buying me a coffee](https://buymeacoffee.com/glyndavidson) to support my work.<br>
+If you find Macs useful, please consider [buying me a coffee](https://buymeacoffee.com/glyndavidson) to encourage continued development.<br>

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-%F0%9F%8D%BA-yellow)](https://buymeacoffee.com/glyndavidson)
 <br><br>

 ## What MACS Does

-MACS reacts visually to multiple layers of Home Assistant context:

-### Assist Interaction
-- Wake Word Trigger
-- Listening
-- Thinking
-- Responding
-- Confused / Error

-### System State Awareness
-- Weather conditions
-- Temperature (ambient or configured sensor)
-- Environmental context (e.g. hot / cold / windy / rain)

-### Event-Driven Reactions
-- Motion detection
-- Presence changes
-- Custom HA events
-- Automation triggers

-All of this is expressed through:
-- Mood
-- Facial expression
-- Animation
-- Subtle visual cues (eyes, posture, motion)
-<br><br>
+Originally, I developed Macs because I wasn't sure if my Wake Words were triggering and if Home Assistant was listening to, and understanding my requests.
+I wanted some feedback so that I could see what was happening.
+Since fixing this problem, Macs has grown into more than just a friendly assistant - he now pulls data from multiplke sensors and can visualise things like weather forecasts, battery charging, etc.

 ## Design Philosophy